SunOS-Linux/SunOS-Installer/README.md

 <img src="https://i.imgur.com/Yn29sze.png" />

-This README contains the steps I do to install and configure a fully-functional Sun-OS installation containing a desktop environment, all the support packages (network, bluetooth, audio, printers, etc.), along with all applications and utilities.
+This README contains the steps to do the install and configure a fully-functional Sun-OS installation containing a desktop environment, all the support packages (network, bluetooth, audio, printers, etc.), along with all applications and utilities.
 The shell scripts in this repo allow the entire process to be automated.)

 ---

-## Setup Boot and Arch ISO on USB key
+## Setup Boot and Sun/OS-archiso on USB key

 First, setup the boot USB, boot arch live iso, and run the `preinstall.sh` from terminal since Sun/OS is based from Arch Linux.

 ### Arch Live ISO (Pre-Install)

-This step installs arch to your hard drive. *IT WILL FORMAT THE DISK*
+This step installs Sun/OS to your hard drive. *IT WILL FORMAT THE DISK*

 ```bash
 git clone https://github.com/Server2356/Sun-OS-Installer.git